(Also called immunochemical fecal occult blood test or iFOBT)

 For the FIT, a positive result indicates abnormal bleeding in the lower digestive tract.
 Since this test detects only human blood, other sources of blood, such as those from the diet, do not cause a positive result.

-A positive result from test requires follow-up testing.
-This usually involves an imaging procedure such as sigmoidoscopy or colonoscopy.
+A positive result from this test requires a follow-up colonoscopy.

 How often (if not high risk)